This post may contain affiliate links. Please see my disclosure policy for details.

 I lost my step, tripped, dropped my luggage, and a can of coke flew and dropped all over me.
 I then had to pick myself up and run into the first carriage as it was leaving the station. haha! oops!

 Don’t end up like me, make sure you get to the right place.
 Well, I guess that bit was like the Darjeeling Limited ;)

 10. Come prepared with food and distractions

 When I’ve been wandering around the train carriages, I’ve seen the ‘kitchen’ on board.
 It’s really dirty!

 Plus, if you’re not used to the food and eat from the train menu you may find yourself needing the toilet… a lot!

 So, unless you want to risk it, I would suggest bringing your own food or buying some snacks before you board the train.

 You’re given water for long journeys free with your ticket (I think it’s a litre every 12 hours).
-But, there are people who wander through selling water the train selling cold drinks, snacks and chai for cheap.
+But, there are people who wander through selling water on the train selling cold drinks, snacks, and chai for cheap.